rimrimnyan/tof-export/README.md

 Exporting may take a while and can be let run in the background while working on something else.

-### Downloading

-A compressed archive can be downloaded at (#TODO).
-Only the following folders were of interest:

-- Hotta/Content/L10N/en/*
-- Hotta/Content/Localization/Game/en/*
-- Hotta/Content/Resources/*

-If directories aside from the ones listed above are required, then a manual [export](#exporting) is required since this repository only provides the assets found on those folders.

 ## Searching Text

 To search text within json files, using `sqlite` is highly recommended.

 ### sqlite

 An sqlite database storing all the json content and path can be created to make searching text fast.
 We insert into the database first before performing searches.
 Refer to `search.py` script for this.
-Creating the sqlite database from existing output directory can take hours (took around 5 hours on mine), as such a release of sqlite.db file is provided (#TODO).
+Creating the sqlite database from existing output directory can take hours (took around 5 hours on mine).

 ```bash
 python search.py 'KING'